A Toy Model of Universality: Reverse Engineering How Networks Learn Group Operations: Reverse Engineering Permutation Group Composition in a One Layer ReLU MLP

 \section{Reverse Engineering Permutation Group Composition in a One Layer ReLU MLP}

-We follow the approach of \citet{nandaProgressMeasuresGrokking2023} in reverse engineering a single mainline model and then showing our results are robust later in Section~\ref{sec:universality}.
+We follow the approach of \citet{nandaProgressMeasuresGrokking2023} in reverse engineering a single mainline model trained on a fixed group, and then showing our interpretation is robust and generic later in Section~\ref{sec:universality}, by analyzing models of different architectures trained on composition on several different groups, over different random initializations.
 We produce several lines of mechanistic evidence that the \abbrevalgorithm{} algorithm is being employed, mostly mirroring those in \citet{nandaProgressMeasuresGrokking2023}.

 In our mainline experiment, we train the MLP architecture described in Section~\ref{sec:task_description} on the permutation (or symmetric) group of 5 elements, $S_5$, of order $|G| = n = 120$.
 Note that unlike $C_{113}$ studied by \citet{nandaProgressMeasuresGrokking2023}, $S_5$ is not abelian, so the composition is non-commutative.
 We present a detailed analysis of this case as symmetric groups are in some sense the most fundamental group, as every group is isomorphic to a subgroup of a symmetric group (Cayley's Theorem~\ref{th:cayley}).
 So, understanding composition on the symmetric group implies understanding, in theory, of composition on any group.
 The (non trivial) irreducible representations of $S_5$ are named sign, standard, standard\_sign, 5d\_a, 5d\_b, and 6d, are of dimensions $d = \{1, 4, 4, 5, 5, 6\}$ and are listed in Appendix~\ref{sec:s_reps}.